 5) Senior German Shepherds

-Older dogs can be like older humans, where they suffer age related problems that effect their eating.
+Older dogs can be like older humans, where they suffer age related problems that affect their eating.

 In particular, senior dogs might be prone to dental problems with their eating.